Wafers with walnut brittle cream

 Lightly grease a baking sheet or a tray with vegetable oil.

-Place sugar in a heavy bottom pan and over medium heat melt it (I do stir the sugar, but if you prefer making caramel without stirring, feel free to do so).
+Place sugar in a heavy-bottomed pan and over medium heat melt it (I do stir the sugar, but if you prefer making caramel without stirring, feel free to do so).
 Then reduce the heat to low and cook until it turns golden brown.
 Remove caramel from the heat, stir in chopped walnuts and immediately pour the mixture in a thin layer onto the prepared baking sheet.
 Set aside and let it cool.

 Break the brittle into pieces and finely chop in a food processor.
 Put the ground brittle in a heatproof bowl and place it over a pot of simmering water.
 Add salt and the eggs – one at a time – to the walnut-caramel mixture and mix to combine.
 Cook until all eggs are fully incorporated and the mass is thick, smooth and shiny.
 Set aside and let it cool.